AirSage/Petrel/README.md

 Topology Configuration
 ======================

 Petrel's "--config" parameter accepts a YAML file with standard Storm configuration options.
-Petre also provides some Petrel-specific settings.
+The file can also include some Petrel-specific settings.
 See below.

 ```
 topology.message.timeout.secs: 150